St. John's logo St. John's Sant'Egidio Sant'Egidio

 {Icon}Further to our October 29 education evening regarding euthanasia in Canada, the Catholic Archdiocese of Toronto has made an information sheet available, titled “It’s Time To Talk: Facts about Palliative Care, Conscience Rights, and Faith-based Health Care Facilities.”
 It’s available from their web site.

-Join us this fall for our weekly study programs
+Join us for our weekly study programs

 {King David}Our Psalms study is held on Tuesdays from 7:30 to 8:30 p.m., via Zoom.
 For registration, e-mail us at info@stjohnsmission.org.